-This is a 3 hour, individual exam, held during the PBL class of Week 16.
+This is a 2 hour 45 minute, individual exam, held during the PBL class of Week 16.

-- 1. The exam may be reviewed at the request of the students during Week 17. - 2.
+- 1. The exam may be reviewed at the request of the students during the first week of the next term. - 2.
 All students must achieve a 50% average between the problem-solving exam and the final exam in order to achieve credit for the course.